 The College is unique in its financial provision for postgraduates: it provides generous allowances for research trips and book purchase, and its housing and food are heavily subsidised and among the best value in Oxford.
-There are also other funding opportunities available – for example, an English postgraduate was recently awarded a generous Old Members’ bursary.
 English postgraduates are allocated one of the English tutors as a College advisor, who will serve as a pastoral and intellectual point of contact within Jesus College.

 Our graduate students take an active part in the intellectual life of the College and participate in the English Society meetings and poetry readings.
 These involve dinner for students, tutors and guests, a talk or reading, questions, and then informal drinks.
 Thus they offer an opportunity to socialise with tutors and students, while also engaging with speakers of the highest calibre (including novelists, cultural historians, poets, and literary critics).
 There are also numerous other social and intellectual events based in College such as joint speaker evenings with members of the Senior Common Room or annual Graduate dinners to which students invite their supervisors.